-Yemen crisis explained - your questions on the Yemen Crisis Appeal answered
+Yemen crisis explained - your questions on the Yemen Crisis answered

-More than two years of conflict have pushed Yemen, already one of the world’s poorest countries, to the brink of catastrophe.
-Half of the population – 14 million people – are going hungry and need help before it’s too late.
+More than three years of conflict have pushed Yemen, already one of the world’s poorest countries, to the brink of catastrophe.
+Hunger affects 17 million Yemenis which is 60 per cent of the population.
 A child is dying every ten minutes because of preventable diseases and child malnutrition is at an all-time high.

-Working in conflict affected communities of Abyan and Aden, before the blockade, our partner was able to provide nutrition services; which involves screening and identifying children under 5 and breast-feeding mothers for acute malnutrition.
+Working in conflict affected communities in the south of Yemen; before the blockade, and assault on Yemen’s port city of Hodeidah, our partner was able to provide nutrition services; which involves screening and identifying children under 5 and breast-feeding mothers for acute malnutrition.
 Their work also included training community volunteers to spot the worst cases of malnutrition in their communities, and get mothers and babies treated at available health facilities or in the home.

-This emergency response is vital as the country continues to battle with the spread of cholera.
+This emergency response is vital as the country continues to battle with cholera.

 Working in neighbouring Djibouti

-We have also given a solidarity grant to Caritas Djibouti of £12,000, in support of more than 500 families from Yemen, who have fled the conflict into neighbouring Djibouti.
-This grant will provide emergency medical care, food assistance and support for small micro-credit businesses so that refugee families can be more economically independent.
+We gave £12,000 to our partner Caritas Djibouti, to support more than 500 families from Yemen, who had fled the conflict into neighbouring Djibouti.
+This money provided emergency medical care, food assistance and support for small micro-credit businesses so that refugee families could be more economically independent.

 We are unable to name our partner in Yemen or state exactly where they are working.
 This is because they are operating at great risk to their own safety; publicising their work could endanger both them and the life-saving programmes they are delivering.

-You responded with generosity and compassion just before Christmas, to our Yemen Crisis Appeal raising more than £288,000 for the people of Yemen, and we joined forces with the Disasters Emergency Committee (DEC) appeal,which has raised £27 million.
+You responded with generosity and compassion just before Christmas 2016, to our Yemen Crisis Appeal raising more than £300,000 for the people of Yemen, and we joined forces with the Disasters Emergency Committee (DEC) appeal,which has raised £30 million.